deeplearning4j/deeplearning4j/gettingstarted.md

          c:\Programs\maven\bin\..

 * If you don't have Maven, you can follow the installation instructions on Maven's ["getting started" page](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
-Finally, run this command:
+Finally, run this command in both the ND4J and DL4J folders:

-         mvn clean install -DskipTests
+         mvn clean install -DskipTests -Dmaven.javadoc.skip=true

 * After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):